nourgaser/node-sessions-test/README.md

 This is a demo used for practice.
-I try out Passport.js and MongoDB for the first.
+Just trying out `express-session` for the first and inmplementing a small cookie/session-based visit-count tracker. :)